 Here is a list of general best practices for building models in Excel:

 - Drivers and assumptions clearly laid out

 Thanks for reading our guide to financial modeling for beginners (and “dummies”).
 For more advanced instruction, please see CFI’s financial modeling courses.

 How to get a job in financial modeling?

-There are a wide range of corporate finance jobs that require financial modeling skills.
-If you’re interested in financial planning & analysis (FP&A), equity research, investment banking, private equity, or corporate development, explore CFI’s CAREER MAP to find the best job path for you.
+There is a wide range of corporate finance jobs that require financial modeling skills.
+If you’re interested in financial planning & analysis (FP&A), equity research, investment banking, private equity, or corporate development, explore CFI’s CAREER MAP to find the best career path for you.

 More resources beyond financial modeling for beginners…

-At CFI we spend a lot of time building Excel models, and therefore have a lot of valuable free resources to share with you.
-Here are some of our most helpful resources in addition to this “dummies guide” to financial modeling:
+At CFI, we spend a lot of time building Excel models.
+Therefore, we have a lot of valuable free resources to share with you.
+Here are some of our most helpful resources, in addition to this “dummies guide” to financial modeling: